reframejs/reframe/docs/overview.template.md

  - Reframe searched for a `pages/` directory and found one at `~/tmp/reframe-playground/pages`.
  - Reframe read the `pages/` directory and found our page config at `~/tmp/reframe-playground/pages/HelloPage.html.js`.
  - Reframe used webpack to transpile `HelloPage.html.js`.
- - Reframe started a Node.js/hapi server serving all static assets and rendering and serving our page's HTML.
+ - Reframe started a Node.js/hapi server that serves all static assets and renders our page's HTML.

 With Reframe you can create: